top of page

 The noun 'mutiny' has its etymological origins in French and Latin.
 It is derived from the Middle French word 'mutin,' which means 'rebellious' or 'insubordinate.'
 'Mutin' was used in the context of maritime affairs to describe sailors or soldiers who were disobedient or prone to rebellion.
 This French term is ultimately derived from the Latin word 'movēre,' meaning 'to move' or 'to incite.'
 In the context of a ship or military unit, 'mutiny' came to signify a rebellion or insurrection against lawful authority, often led by dissatisfied or insubordinate crew members or soldiers.
 It emphasizes the act of defying orders or challenging the established hierarchy within a military or naval organization.
 Therefore, the etymology of 'mutiny' underscores its use as a noun to describe acts of rebellion or insubordination, particularly within the confines of a disciplined and hierarchical structure like the military or navy.

-Find the meaning of mutiny:
+Quiz: Find the meaning of the noun mutiny:

 Try Again!